berict/Tapad/README.md

 #### Communicate with Devs

 E-mail with dev, request songs and features.
-Play your favorite song on Tapad!

 *Disclaimer - Every song / audio clip and its copyright belongs to its original artist.
 This app or its developer don't have copyright to all songs.*